-Brance Davenport starts his second year as assistant basketball coach with Bossier Parish Community College.
+Brance Davenport starts his fourth year as assistant basketball coach with Bossier Parish Community College.
 Brance attended Bossier Parish Community College for his freshman (2007-2008) and sophomore (2008-2009) year.
 During his sophomore year at BPCC Brance averaged 15.6 points a game, 6.8 rebounds and was ranked 10th in scoring in Region XIV.

 After attending BPCC Brance then went on the attend LSU Shreveport where he recorded a career-high 50 points on 18-of-27 shooting, including 5-of-10 from 3-point land against Southwestern Assemblies of God (Texas) on February 7, 2011.
 His performance in the 112-88 win surpassed LSU Shreveport's school record for most points in a single game.
 In addition, 50 points is the most any player has scored in the NAIA that season.
 In his final two season with LSUS Brance averaged 13 points his junior year and 15 points his senior year, totaling 959 points in his two seasons.